-Mobility: Pedestrian, bicycle, and auto orientated access are prioritized along with interconnectivity to adjacent neighborhoods and commercial developments.
+Mobility: Pedestrian, or bearing and auto orientated access are prioritized along with interconnectivity to adjacent neighborhoods and commercial developments.
 Access to public transit is encouraged.

 Term Definition Agritourism Recreational, entertainment, retail, or educational activity that brings members of the public to an agricultural venue to visit, watch, or participate in activity related to the operation of the agricultural venue.
 Board of Zoning Appeals (BZA) A five member board, appointed by the County Commission.
 Brownfield Industrial or commercial property that is abandoned or disused and future development may be affected due to the potential presence of pollutants.
-By Right Referring to the legal right of the party or parties to develop a property in accordance with the existing Zoning rights, land use regulations, and subdivision regulations.
 Chesapeake Bay Initiative A cooperative effort to clean and preserve the Chesapeake Bay Watershed, supported by state legislation regarding pollution, industry, agriculture, and other factors that influence the health and quality of the watershed.
 Cluster Subdivision A development technique for creating subdivisions that groups houses at higher densities than normally permitted in order to preserve open space, and promote a flexible design approach that supports the preservation of natural landscape and/or farmland.
 Complete Streets A design approach to transportation that ensures streets are safe and accessible for all users including pedestrians, cyclists, and motorists.
 Comprehensive Plan A long-range plan for physical development, including land use, adopted by a governing body, setting forth guidelines, goals and objectives for all activities that affect growth and development in the governing body's jurisdiction.
 Concept Plan A sketch plan that is submitted by a developer to the Planning Commission to gather preliminary input from the Planning Commission and the public on a proposed development.
 Connectivity The planning and development of streets and paths that are economical and sustainable to encourage walkability, biking, and reduce vehicular congestion, travel distance, and time to destination.
 Conservation Easement A recorded document that restricts the use of a tract of land to be compatible with specified uses such as environmental conservation, historic or open space preservation, or outdoor recreation activities.
 Jefferson County Commission (CC) The governing body for the County established by the State Constitution and comprised of five members, each elected from one of the magisterial districts of the County.
 Jefferson County Convention and Visitors Bureau (CVB) An organization which advocates for and promotes tourism and visitation of the County.